siriusb-nox/PopGen_DARWIN_2024/C_PCa_NGSAdmix.md

 ## B. Admixture/Structure analysis from GLs
+Another important aspect of population genomics the understanding of how populations exchange genetic material and at which proportions.
+Admixture analysis is then useful to trave the ancestry of admixed proportions of a genome in a given individual, thus allowing to clasify indivduals of unknown ancestry into discrete populations.

-.
-Admixture analyses will be conducted on the package `NGSadmix`, an associated software to `angsd`.
+In this tutorial, we will infer admixture through the package `NGSadmix`, an associated software to `angsd`.

+To execute `NGSadmix`, run the following command:

 ```bash
 while read K; do NGSadmix -likes genolike.beagle.gz -K $K -outfiles ${K}.NGSadmix.out -printInfo 1 -minMaf 0.05 -P 8; done < clusters.k